sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - summarizer.md

       },
       "method": {
         "id": "topic",
-        /* grab Results snippet
+        /* grab snippet
            as input for Summarizer method */
         "terms": [
-          "prevalence",
-          "per"
+          "global ending stocks"
         ],
-        "numLines": 10
+        "numLines": 15
       }
     }
   ],
   "computed_fields": [
     {
-      "id": "summarized",
+      "id": "ending_stocks_summarized",
       "method": {
         "id": "summarizer",
-        /* field ID containing the source snippet */ "source_id": "_source_results_topic",
+        /* field ID containing the source snippet */ "source_id": "_source_ending_stock",
-        /* instructions for GPT3 for extracting data from source snippet*/ "instructions": "List all the diseases and disease subtypes mentioned below along with their population prevalence, country or region, and year, if applicable", /* the field IDs GPT3 must apply to the extracted data */ "fields": [
+        /* instructions for GPT3 for extracting data from source snippet*/ "instructions": "list the ranges, in million metric tons (MMT), of changes in 2022/23 for ending stocks by countries mentioned in the following text excerpt.
+Don't list countries not mentioned in the excerpt.", /* the field IDs GPT3 must apply to the extracted data */ "fields": [
-          "disease",
-          "prevalence",
           "region_or_country",
-          "year"
+          "range_of_change_in_ending_stock",
         ],
+        "samples": [
           /* OPTIONAL SAMPLES:
           examples of what data to extract
-          from a text snippets
+          from text snippets
           similar to source snippet   */
-        "samples": [
           {
-            "prompt": "Prevelance of diabetes was 3 in 10,000, CHD was 10 in 10,000, and cancer was 7 in 10,000 across the population sampled in the United States, 2008-2010.", "values": [
+            "prompt": "Stocks in the USA are up 0.7 MMT to 3.8 MMT", "values": [
               [
-                "diabetes",
-                "3 in 10,000",
-                "United States",
-                "2008-2010"
+                "USA",
+                "0.7 MMT to 3.8 MMT",
               ],
+            ]
+          },
+          {
+            "prompt": "Stocks in Bangladesh remain unchanged, at 1.5 MMT", "values": [
               [
-                "CHD",
-                "10 in 10,000",
-                "United States",
-                "2008-2010"
+                "USA",
+                "no change",
               ],
+            ]
+          },
+          {
+            "prompt": "Data are unavailable for ending stocks in Brazil", "values": [
               [
-                "cancer",
-                "7 in 10,000",
-                "United States",
-                "2008-2010"
+                "Brazil",
+                "no data available",
+              ],
             ]
-            ]
           }
         ]
       }
-    }
+    },
   ]
 }
 ```